corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/ledger-recovery-manual.md

 #### Exceptions

-* `ManualRecoveryException` - This exception will be thrown by the initiating node if there is no `RecoveryRequest` with the ID specified OR if a `RecoveryRequest` is found but is not in a 'requested' status.
+* `ManualRecoveryException` - This exception is thrown by the initiating node if there is no `RecoveryRequest` with the ID specified OR if a `RecoveryRequest` is found but is not in a 'requested' status.
-* `DatabaseServiceException` - This will be thrown by the either the initiating nodes if the above flow checks fail for the same reasons - if there is no `RecoveryRequest` with the counterparty specified OR if a `RecoveryRequest` is found but is not in progress.
+* `DatabaseServiceException` - This exception is thrown by the either the initiating nodes if the above flow checks fail for the same reasons - if there is no `RecoveryRequest` with the counterparty specified or if a `RecoveryRequest` is found but is not in progress.

 ### FailManualRecoveryFlow